nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Overview:
-This command is responsible for displaying and retrieving the full list of universities from `database.json` file.
+This command is responsible for displaying and retrieving the full list of universities from our data source file which contains university data.
 It helps the users to identify the possible choices in Oceania.

 #### How the feature is implemented:
 * The `ListSchoolCommand` class extends the `CheckInformationCommand` class where it overrides the `execute` method for